trxe/notes-blog/content/operating-system/9_Virtual_Memory_Management.md

 #### Thrashing:

-- If memory access keeps hitting [Page Fault]{.one} and triggering expensive access operations
+- If memory access keeps hitting *Page Fault* and triggering expensive access operations
 - Locality principles:
   - temporal: most recently used memory addresses likely to be used again
   - spatial: nearby addresses